-The S25FL116K has three status registers where the S25FL204K has only one.
+The S25FL116K has three status registers where the S25FL208K only has one.
 The basic status bits Write In Progress (WIP) and Write Enable (WE) are in the same locations and accessed by the same opcodes.
 The protection bits are different and are detailed in the Block Protection section of this document.
-For more details about the two additional status registers in the S25FL116K, see the datasheet referred to in the Related Documents section.
+For more details about the two additional status registers in the S25FL116K, please see the datasheet referred to in the Related Documents section.